The Best Face Mask for Air Travel Out of California in 2022

 Why do I need a high-protection air travel face mask if I’m vaccinated?

-The FDA-approved COVID-19 vaccines have dramatically turned things around for us in 2021, taking us from isolation to near-normalcy.
+The FDA-approved COVID-19 vaccines and boosters have dramatically turned things around for us in 2021, taking us from isolation to near-normalcy.
 However, no vaccine protects 100% of the people 100% of the time, so you still run a risk of catching COVID-19 despite being vaccinated.
-In addition, as the SARS-CoV-2 virus continues to mutate incessantly, new and more contagious variants are constantly being identified.
-While the vaccines have been doing a good job of protecting us from serious illness and death thus far, breakthrough infections do occur.
+In addition, new and more contagious SARS-CoV-2 variants are constantly being identified.
+While the vaccines have been doing a good job of protecting us from serious illness and death thus far, breakthrough infections are more common than ever.
 We have no way of knowing who is sharing the cabin space with us.
 Masks are the first line of protection we have inside the plane to keep us safe.